CharlesGodwin/3DPrinting/Adimlab_setup_guide_to_Gantry_Pro.md

 #
-# A Layman's Guide to the Adimlabs Gantry Pro
+# How to Ensure All Axes are Properly Level on a ADIMlab Gantry Pro

 # Introduction